PlutoLang/plutolang.github.io/docs/Runtime Environment/OS.md

 ---
 ### `os.platform`
 `os.platform` is a global string containing the host platform.
-Can be "windows", "wasm", "linux", "macos", "android", or "unknown".
+Can be "windows", "emscripten", "linux", "macos", "android", or "unknown".

 ---
 ### `os.arch`